-Are you looking for a responsible breeder, one who raises pups to be as healthy and stable as possible?
+Responsible breeders, one who raises pups to be as healthy and stable as possible.

 Eight-week-old puppies may look similar but how they were bred and raised will determine much of the kind of dog they will become.
 Will they be healthy or sickly?
 Will they live a long, active life or will they die young?
 Will they be brave and stable or will they be fearful or neurotic?
 Will they be able to happily participate in your life or will they be too afraid?
 Although there are no guarantees when creating living creatures, you can stack the deck in your favor by getting a puppy from a responsible breeder.

 We think responsible breeders are committed to continuing education, whether they are breeding their first litter or have been breeding for a decade or more.
 Responsible breeders know which aspects of health and temperament can be passed on to puppies so choose dog parents very carefully.
 Once they’ve done the breeding, responsible breeders take good care of their dog moms, knowing the critical role that her nutrition, fitness and happiness play in her puppies future temperaments and health.

 These breeders then nurture their baby puppies, monitoring them closely for the first three weeks.
 Then they create stimulating environments and well planned socialization and development programs to bring out the best in every puppy.
 Finally, these breeders carefully match each puppy to its new home, so that it and its new owners will thrive together.

 Avidog Associate Breeders are responsible breeders who have publicly committed to raising their puppies the Avidog Way.
 This means that they have educated themselves about both cutting-edge and tried-and-true methods to produce puppies that mature into physically healthy, mentally stable dogs.
 And then they use those methods with every pup in every litter!

 WHAT DOES THIS COMMITMENT MEAN TO YOU